-The monk seal is one of the three emblematic marine species of the Mediterranean, alongside the grouper and the bluefin tuna.
-Unbeknown to most, thriving colonies of seals could be found less than a century ago in most parts of the Mediterranean Sea, from Spain to Israel, and from Northern Italy to Libya.
+The monk seal is one of three emblematic marine species of the Mediterranean, alongside the grouper and the bluefin tuna.
+Unbeknown to most, thriving colonies of marine mammals could be found less than a century ago in most parts of the Mediterranean Sea, from Spain to Israel, from Northern Italy to Libya.

-Monachus monachus, also known as the Mediterranean monk seal, is today one of the most endangered marine mammals in the world according to the most recent reports by the IUCN (International Union for the Conservation of Nature).
+Monachus monachus, the latin name of the Mediterranean monk seal, is today one of the most endangered marine mammals in the world according to recent reports by the IUCN (International Union for the Conservation of Nature).

 Many reasons led to this critical situation.
 In Antiquity, they were relentlessly hunted for their skin and fat.
 During the 20th century, fishermen tried to get rid of an opportunistic competitor (seals damaged fishing nets).
 More recently, large scale tourism invaded most coastal areas where the marine mammals used to rest and give birth.
 The majority of these threatened animals have now been forced to hide in remote sea caves.

 For the most part, the scientific data for this species has been gathered and published in Greece in the last 20 years.
-Greece is one of the only countries where several reproductive groups are followed all year round.
-Yet, this species’ presence is also confirmed in the Adriatic and Tyrrhenian Sea for example, suggesting a slow improvement of their global situation.
+Greece is one of the only countries where reproductive groups are studied all year round.
+Yet, recent sightings were confirmed in the Adriatic and Tyrrhenian Sea for example, suggesting a slow improvement of the species’ overall condition.